davekilian/davekilian.github.com/_posts/2014-10-05-framing-cpp.markdown

 read up on nitty-gritty details and work them into the bigger picture.

-The only requirements are some background in a more modern object-oriented language with C-style syntax (Java, C# and Go all qualifty), and completion of a basic syntax-oriented tutorial for C++.
+The only requirements are some background in a more modern object-oriented language with C-style syntax (Java, C# and Go all qualify), and completion of a basic syntax-oriented tutorial for C++.
 You don't need to know C, nor will we cover C.